 How is prostate cancer staged?

-Through the Gleason grading system, the pathologist who examines the tissue is responsible for first identifying the two biggest areas of cancer that reside in the tissue.
-These particular grades range from 1 to 5 with the lower grades (1 to 3) identifying the least aggressive forms of cancer.
-These lower grades typically have not metastasized.
-The higher grades of 4 and 5 are more aggressive forms of cancer and have a higher likelihood of spreading or having already metastasized.
+With the Gleason system, the pathologist examines the tissue sample and looks to identify the two most prevalent cells patterns in the tissue.
+Each pattern is given a grade from 1 to 5.
+Lower grades of 1 to 3 identify less aggressive forms of cancer.
+These types of cancer more than likely have not metastasized.
+The higher grades of 4 or 5 indicate a more aggressive cancer that has a much higher likelihood of metastasizing or having already spread.

 Prostate Cancer Staging